-Division of Reclamation, Mining and Safety Mined Land Reclamation Programs
+Division of Reclamation, Mining, and Safety Mined Land Reclamation Programs

 The Office of Mined Land Reclamation is one of two major programs in the Division of Reclamation, Mining, and Safety.
 It consists of two sub-programs, the Coal Program and the Minerals Program, along with the Mined Land Reclamation Board, which serves as the appellate body for the Coal Program and as an approval/appellate body for the Minerals Program.
-The Office of Mined Land Reclamation is committed to balancing the need for mineral resource production with protection of the public, environment and natural resources.
+The Office of Mined Land Reclamation regulates mining and reclamation activities at coal, hardrock, and construction materials mines and is committed to balancing the need for mineral resource production with protection of the public, environment, and natural resources.

-The Coal Regulatory Program (Coal Program) regulates active coal mine and exploration operations and reclamation of the land by the mining company after the coal has been extracted.
-Responsibilities of the program include coal mine permitting, inspection and enforcement.
-Program authority is pursuant to the Colorado Surface Coal Mining Reclamation Act [Section 34-33-101, C.R.S (2015)] and through a state primacy cooperative agreement with the federal Department of the Interior/Office of Surface Mining as allowed by the federal Surface Mining Control and Reclamation Act of 1977, PL 95-87.
+The Coal Regulatory Program (Coal Program) regulates active coal mine and exploration operations, as well as reclamation of the land by the mining company after the coal has been extracted.
+Responsibilities of the program include coal mine permitting, inspection, and enforcement.
+Program authority is pursuant to the Colorado Surface Coal Mining Reclamation Act (Section 34-33-101, C.R.S.) and through a state primacy cooperative agreement with the federal Department of the Interior/Office of Surface Mining as allowed by the federal Surface Mining Control and Reclamation Act of 1977, PL 95-87.
+The Coal Program is funded by a federal grant from the Office of Surface Mining and by state matching funds from severance tax revenue.
+The funding formula is based on the amounts of permitted mine acreage that is located on federal (79%) versus non-federal (21%) lands.
 Existence of the state Coal Program is also required to allow federal funds to be allocated to the Colorado Inactive Mines Program, which safeguards hazardous mine features that resulted from legacy mine operations.

-The Coal Program currently regulates 34 coal mines, including eight actively producing mines, and 47 exploration permits, covering over 169,900 permitted acres (as of June 30, 2015).
-Financial warranty coverage for these sites exceeds \$204 million.
+The Coal Program currently regulates 33 coal mines, including eight actively producing mines, and 47 exploration permits, covering over 170,600 permitted acres (as of June 30, 2016).
+Financial warranty coverage for these sites exceeds \$200 million.
 The majority of Colorado's coal production is from underground mines.
 Colorado coal is of high quality and is used to manage clean air compliance requirements in Colorado and other states.
-Colorado coal production was 22.5 million tons in 2014.
+Colorado coal production was 18.5 million tons in calendar year 2015 (per coal production reports submitted to DRMS).

 Coal Program staff have direct permit action and enforcement authority, and the Mined Land Reclamation Board serves as an appellate body if staff actions are appealed.
+Federal oversight activities and policies can also influence state regulatory, permitting, and enforcement activity.
 Coordination with federal agencies and national organizations on policies, legislation, regulation, and funding is critical to maintaining state primacy.
-Federal oversight activities and policies can influence state regulatory, permitting, and enforcement activity.
 The Division has established working relationships through Memorandums of Understanding (MOUs), and other coordinating documents to engage and cooperate with federal agencies at various levels for emerging projects and issues.